Bike Rack Hitch Options

 Hitch Bike Racks: What I Learned After Three Different Models

-Hitch bike rack selection has gotten complicated with all the features and price points flying around.
-As someone who’s owned three different models — started cheap, learned what mattered, eventually got something good — I learned everything there is to know about making the right choice first.
+Hitch bike rack selection has turned into a moving target with all the features and price points flying around.
+As someone who’s owned three different models — started cheap, learned what mattered, eventually got something good — I figured out how to handle making the right choice first.
 Today, I’ll share what would have saved me money.

 Why Hitch Racks Beat Alternatives

-Probably should have led with this section, honestly.
+Probably should have led in this part, truthfully.
 Roof racks require lifting bikes overhead.
 I’ve seen people drive into parking garages with bikes still up there.

 Trunk racks scratch paint, shift around, don’t inspire confidence at highway speeds.